odoo/documentation/website/optimize/seo.rst

 .. note::
   Having the language code as fr\_FR is not perfect in terms of SEO.
   Although most search engines treat now "\_" as a word separator, it has not always been the case.
-We plan to improve that for Odoo 10.
+We plan to improve that for Twenty20 10.

 Changes in URLs & Titles
 ------------------------